10yard/dkafe/readme.md

 ## License

-DKAFE is a free, open source, cross platform front-end for emulators.
+DKAFE is a free, open source, cross-platform front-end for emulators.
 It is licensed under GNU GPLv3.